Teppei Natori

-Teppei Natori (Japanese: 名取鉄平, Natori Teppei; born 11 September 2000) is a Japanese racing driver.
+Teppei Natori (名取鉄平, Natori Teppei) is a Japanese racing driver who most recently competed in Super GT for Kondō Racing in the GT300 class.
+He is the 2021 Super Formula Lights champion.

 Career

 Karting

 Natori started karting in 2014 when he was 14.
 He finished 6th in the ROK Cup International Final.

 Japanese F4

 In 2017 Natori made his single seater debut with Buzz International in the Japanese F4 series.
 He finished three of the four races he competed at in the points, gaining him 14 points and 13th in the standings.

 In 2018 Natori got a full-time drive with the Honda Formula Dream Project where he would finish on the podium eleven times, three of those times being wins.
 Natori finished runner up to teammate and Red Bull Junior driver Yuki Tsunoda.

 European Racing

 Following his Japanese F4 success, Natori re-joined Carlin Buzz for the 2019 FIA F3 season.
 Natori finished the season with one point after an 8th place at Circuit de Spa-Francorchamps.
 Natori also drove for Carlin in the Euroformula Open Championship.
 He finished on the podium 3 times and at the 2nd race in Circuit de Barcelona-Catalunya Natori took pole, fastest lap and the race win.
 The only other driver to do this that season was the champion, Marino Sato.